 I’ve mentioned before that without a shadow of a doubt I still consider myself a personal blogger.
 Though I talk about a variety of things on the blog, they are all really rooted in my personal experiences and my personal story.
 Whether I am teaching you guys about writing and blogging or talking about love or spirituality.
 They are my personal stories looped in hopefully with what you think are some actionable steps you can take in your own life.
 Personal blogging, in my estimation is really where it all started.
 People putting their thoughts and fears and emotions all out on the internet.
 Personal bloggers are the digital storytellers.
 And sure there are still a variety of personal blogs.
 I think about some of my colleagues and fave writers like Shefon Nachelle, Tyece Wilkins, and GG Renee.
 They are great examples of personal bloggers and all very different from one another.

 Then there are lifestyle blogs.
 These blogs still have a lot to do with life clearly, which is where I think so many of us get mixed up.
 But these blogs are a lot more focused on personal interests as opposed to personal stories.
 Now does that mean that lifestyle bloggers never incorporate personal stories?
-Of course they do.
+Of course, they do.
 BUT, they have a lot more of a “magazine” style in look, feel and tone.
-With lifestyle blogs you are going to see a lot more visuals.
-But there is still variety there in types of lifestyle blogs where people may cover recipes, fashion, home organization all those types of personal interests and tools of living everyday life.
+With lifestyle blogs, you are going to see a lot more visuals.
+But there is still variety in the types of lifestyle blogs out there where people may cover recipes, fashion, home organization all those types of personal interests and tools of living everyday life.
 Some lifestyle bloggers include Mattie James, Emily Ley, and Francheska Medina

 To put it most simply when we talk about lifestyle or personal blogging, we are talking about personal stories vs. personal interests.
 It may seem slight, but it will make all the difference in your marketing.